 Let's create a new processing mode that will enable protection of C/C++ code only surrounded by delimiters.
 We'll assign that mode to files we are interested in using Settings ⇒ "For files" - by putting checkbox near those files, selecting the newly-created mode from dropdown list and then clicking on "Assign Processing Mode" button.

 To create new mode, go to Settings ⇒ Edit modes, click on "Create new mode" button.
 Enter title "delimited" or the next screen.
 Select "Standard: treat as raw code" as PARENT mode from dropdown list.
 Scroll down to section "Meta-language in input files", Select "Code is protected only between delimiters", and check a checkbox to the left of dropdown list.
-Put checkboxes to the left of textfields with titles "Name of file containing strings that mark start of piece of code" and "Name of file containing strings that mark start of piece of code".
-Put "start-delimiters.txt" (without quotes) into "Name of file containing strings that mark start of piece of code" and put "end-delimiters.txt" (without quotes) "Name of file containing strings that mark start of piece of code".
+Put checkboxes to the left of textfields with titles "Name of file containing strings that mark start of piece of code" and "Name of file containing strings that mark end of piece of code".
+Put "start-delimiters.txt" (without quotes) into "Name of file containing strings that mark start of piece of code" and put "end-delimiters.txt" (without quotes) "Name of file containing strings that mark end of piece of code".
 Click Save at the bottom of the page.

 After that, put files with names "start-delimiters.txt" and "end-delimiters.txt" into your Project's input directory; list your start delimiters, one per line in the former and list your end delimiters into the later.